websanova/js-url/README.md

 Also include is a jQuery version of the plugin that can be called via $.url() with all the same options.
 If you're already using jQuery it may be better to use the jQuery version to avoid namespacing issues.

+## Grunt.js

+If you want to use Grunt you will need to install the required plugins locally using `npm install` in the root folder of your project.
+If you need to setup Grunt on your system you can follow my [Setting up Grunt.js](http://www.websanova.com/blog/javascript/how-to-setup-grunt) guide.

 ## Resources

 * [jQuery Plugin Development Boilerplate](http://www.websanova.com/blog/jquery/jquery-plugin-development-boilerplate)